yaml/yaml-spec/spec/spec.md

 corresponding to a given [tag].
 If a [node’s tag] is _unavailable_, a YAML [processor] will not be able to [construct] a [native data structure] for it.
-In this case, a [complete representation] may still be [composed], and an [application] may wish to use this [representation] directly.
+In this case, a [complete representation] may still be [composed] and an [application] may wish to use this [representation] directly.